 On the road, though, the 500e is a more refined, smoother, and better-handling vehicle than the gasoline models.
-The Chrysler engineers at the launch event, in fact, seemed slightly startled at just how much fun it was to drive, and indeed it's far more of a driver's car than the larger and more appliance-like Nissan Leaf (which outsells it at least 10 to 1).
-It retains the standard 500's "flingability" and road-hugging handling, but it's better balanced because more of its weight is lower down in the car and the battery distribution means it's got more equal weight distribution front to rear.
+Even Chrysler's own engineers seemed slightly startled at just how much fun it was to drive, and indeed it's far more of a driver's car than the larger and more appliance-like Nissan Leaf (which outsells it at least 10 to 1).
+It retains the standard 500's "flingability" and road-hugging handling, but it's better balanced because more of its weight is lower down in the car and the battery distribution means it has more equal weight distribution front to rear.

 Below 40 mph, the 500e is by far the quietest 500 model.
 The only noise you may hear, in fact, is tire squealing if you're driving it aggressively.
 Compared to its gasoline counterparts, it's sort of what a small urban runabout should be—without the compromises of having to work a small engine hard to keep up with traffic.
 In that respect, it's similar to the Smart ForTwo Electric Drive—which is a far better car than the gasoline version from which it was derived.

 There have been relatively few changes to the Fiat 500e since its launch.
 For 2016, Fiat is adding a couple of new color choices and it has upgraded the infotainment system to the latest Uconnect 5.0 version.
 The 500e isn't offered in the two-door 500c Cabrio model, which has a roll-back cloth roof, but Fiat has nonetheless sold several thousand of the little electric cars in its several years on the market.
 The company refuses to release sales data, but based on a couple of recalls and other data, we estimate that Fiat may have delivered as many as 7,500 electric 500s through the 2015 model year.